HiFaraz/node-playbook/README.md

 ### What this is not

 * This does not teach you JavaScript
-* This is not the only way to develop with Node.js.
+* This is **not the only way** to develop with Node.js.
 Use this playbook to get started, then use other choices when applicable
+* This is **not the best way** to develop with Node.js.
+It is *a way* that is good enough to get started without a lot of learning overhead
 * This does not replace the need to read documentation
 * Not all advice is specific to Node.js

+### How solutions were chosen

+Each solution was chosen after balancing:

+* is it mature? (look for a version 1)
+* does it have good documentation?
+* is it popular? (so that you can find lots of tutorials and a support community)
+* is it free and open source? (as much as possible, except for hosting and domains)
+* is it easy to learn?
+* is it practical to use daily?

 ## Contents